bradwestness/bradwestness.github.io/_posts/2018/2018-10-30-tuesdays-with-bernie-no-1-postseason-postmortem.md

 in which they did not participate in the World Series might seem a little strange, and it probably is, but it was such a great season, and set us up so well for 2019 to be a truly spectacular year, that I thought it would be fun to track the entire thing a week at a time.

+I'm also planning to do some posts during the off season about baseball and the Brewers in general, and what they've meant to me at various points in my life, so I'm actually looking forward to there being a couple slow news weeks during hte off season.
+I'll talk about the various roster moves and stuff the team makes leading up to the 2019 season as well.

 ## Postseason Recap